 It was a dark and stormy summer when 18-year-old Mary Wollstonecraft Godwin arrived at Lake Geneva.
-After all, a recent volcanic eruption in Indonesia had altered weather patterns around the globe, so heavy rainfall kept Mary and her friends indoors more often than not.
+A recent volcanic eruption in Indonesia had altered weather patterns around the globe, and heavy rainfall kept Mary and her friends indoors more often than not.
 As a result, the group (which included Percy Bysshe Shelley and Lord Byron) devoted their time to composing poems and horror stories.
 And although it’s been more than 200 years since that fateful summer when she began writing “Frankenstein,” Mary’s story remains one of the finest offerings in Gothic literature.

-If you decide to retrace Mary’s steps, be sure to explore Cologny (the posh suburb where she stayed) and the Chateau de Chillon (the castle from Byron’s poem, “The Prisoner of Chillon”).
+If you decide to retrace Mary’s steps, be sure to explore Cologny (the posh suburb where she stayed) and the Chateau de Chillon (the beautiful castle setting of Byron’s dark poem, “The Prisoner of Chillon”).
 With any luck, you’ll enjoy sunny weather, but if not, you might want to open a notebook and start writing.
 After all, something in the chilly air inspires stories about monsters and murders.

 M Street Stairs (Washington, D.C.)

 Featured in “The Exorcist”

 Wedged between two streets in Georgetown sits a narrow staircase that feels inexplicably creepy, despite its mundane surroundings.
 But we can at least explain away the déjà vu that you’ll experience while climbing the stairs — you’re visiting a filming location from “The Exorcist.”